haskellfoundation/HaskellSchool/en/lessons/basics/functions.md

 Anonymous functions, or Lambdas, are one of the building blocks of Haskell.
 They have the following syntax:

 **Structure of a lambda**

 ```
- ╭─ input of the function
+ ╭─ Input of the function
  │
  │ ╭─ Separator between input and output
  │ │
- │ │  ╭─ output of the function
+ │ │  ╭─ Output of the function
 \x -> x
 ```